ENSP-AI-Mentoring/ensp-ai-mentoring.github.io/index.md

 ## [Talk to us](https://forms.gle/Gu4EgWbp8RtXCPgf8)

 The anonymous box fosters diverse perspectives, creativity, empowerment, and active engagement in decision-making.
 You can also just make a comment.
-We look forward to hear your voice !
+We look forward to hear your voice.

 ## [Drive](https://drive.google.com/drive/folders/1Ql9afRElUF-LVzpvrfNuNDqYP_PWnnlj?usp=sharing)
 This drive contains documents/reports and ressources available about our activities.